 1) Adorable Snoopy Fleece Throw: This adorable throw is perfect for a significant other, children or a girlfriend.
 It’s one of my favorite images of Valentines’ Day.
 Not only does it have adorable snoopy on it, but it is super soft and cozy.

 The throw measures 50 inches by 60 inches and is affordable too.
 What’s not to love about The Peanuts gang and Snoopy?
 The fleece throw features color including red, white and black and is made from 100 percent polyester.

 2) Coupons to Redeem Later: Another fun DIY gift idea is a coupon book.
 These can be made for a signifiant other, children, an elderly neighbor and so on.
-For a significant other it may include a romantic dinner out, an evening snuggled up watching a movie on the couch, or a day date to go golfing.
+For a significant other it may include a romantic dinner out, an evening cuddled up watching a movie on the couch, or a day date to go golfing.